11 Best Business Bank Accounts for LLC in 2025

 Liability—Business vs Personal Funds, Customer Purchase Protection

-As the name implies, a limited liability company is intended to limit your financial liability in the event of a problem with your business.
-Even a basic business checking account for your LLC aids in that by separating your personal finances, creating a clear distinction between personal and business accounts.
+As the name implies, a Limited Liability Company is intended to limit your financial liability in the event of a problem with your business.
+Even a basic business checking account for your LLC aids in separating your personal finances, creating a clear distinction between personal and business accounts.

 Accounts for LLCs can offer more protection from certain types of liability than just a separate business bank account.
 Most bank accounts have fraud protection these days.
 If your bank also offers merchant services, it may add a layer of additional protection by covering the cost of customers who dispute transactions and similar problems.